florentpoujol/Daneel/readme.md

 If you want to add one scriptedBehavior, set the variable `scriptedBehavior` with the script name or asset as value.
 If you want to add one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
 This table may contains the script name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.

+## Debugging

+Daneel feature extensive error reporting plus a stack trace but these features are pretty heavy on function calls so you can turn these on and off (and should disable debug when you ship your game).
+It's turned off by default, so just set the value of the variable `Daneel.config.debug` to `true` to enable it.

+This affect the functions `Daneel.Debug.CheckArgType()`, `Daneel.Debug.CheckOptionalArgType()`, `Daneel.Debug.PrintError()` plus the functions in `Daneel.Debug.StackTrace`.

+## Error reporting

+Every arguments are checked for type and value and a standardized, comprehensive error message is thrown if needed.
+For instance, passing false instead of the gameObject's name with `gameObject:GetChild()` would trigger the following error :

+    GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.

+### Stack Trace

+When an error is triggered by `Danel.Debug.PrintError(message)`, Daneel print a "stack trace" in the Runtime Report.
+The stack trace nicely shows the histoy of function calls whithin the framework that lead to the error and display values recieved as argument as well as returned values.
+For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :

+    ~~~~~ Daneel.Debug.StackTrace ~~~~~
+    #01 string.ucfirst(transform)
+    #02 GameObject.Set(GameObject: 'Object1': 14476932, table: 04DAC148)
+    #03 Component.Set(ModelRenderer: 31780825, table: 04DAC238)
+    #04 ModelRenderer.SetModel(ModelRenderer: 31780825, UnknowModel)
+    [string "Behavior Daneel/DaneelCore (0)"]:293: ModelRenderer.SetModel(modelRenderer, modelNameOrAsset) : Argument 'modelNameOrAsset' : model with name 'UnknowModel' was not found.

+Note that the error location will always be in DaneelCore, just pay attention to the function name in the stack trace to locate the source of the error.

+### Data types

+The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the names of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion

 ## Events